 - Baked potato

-Feel even fuller: Eat baked and boiled tubers skin-on to get more fiber for just 160 calories a pop.
+Feel even fuller: Eat baked and boiled tubers skin-on to get more fibre for just 160 calories a pop.

 2. Bean soup

-Soups have high water content, which means they fill your stomach for very few calories.
-Broth-based bean soups, in particular, contain a hefty dose of fiber and resistant starch—a good carb that slows the release of sugar into the bloodstream—to make that full feeling really stick.
-“Once in the stomach, fiber and water activate stretch receptors that signal that you aren’t hungry anymore.
+Soups have high water content, which means they fill your stomach with very few calories.
+Broth-based bean soups, in particular, contain a hefty dose of fibre and resistant starch—a good carb that slows the release of sugar into the bloodstream—to make that full feeling really stick.
+“Once in the stomach, fibre and water activate stretch receptors that signal that you aren’t hungry anymore.

-Yogurt is the single best food for shedding pounds: Over time, people who downed more of the protein-packed stuff lost pounds without trying.
-Yogurt contains dairy proteins which increases satiety, reduces food intake and keeps blood sugar steady.
+Yoghurt is the single best food for shedding pounds: Over time, people who downed more of the protein-packed stuff lost pounds without trying.
+Yoghurt contains dairy proteins which increase satiety, reduces food intake and keeps blood sugar steady.

-Feel even fuller: Top yogurt with fibrous foods like raspberries (4 grams of fiber per half cup) or cucumber (9 grams per three quarters of a cup).
+Feel even fuller: Top yoghurt with fibrous foods like raspberries (4 grams of fibre per half cup) or cucumber (9 grams per three-quarters of a cup).